igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 ---
 ### Overview
 In this project a convolutional neural network is trained to classify traffic signs.
 The model is trained and validated so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After this step, the performance of the model is also tested on German traffic signs downloaded from the web.
+Then the performance of the model is also tested on (german) traffic signs downloaded from the web.

 ---
 ### The Project